All You Need Is Love: Retrospective criticism

 In the decades following the record's release, Beatles biographers and music journalists criticised the lyrics as naive and simplistic and detected a smugness in the message; the song's musical content was similarly dismissed as unimaginative.
 Ian MacDonald viewed it as "one of The Beatles' less deserving hits" and, in its apparently chaotic production, typical of the band's self-indulgent work immediately after Sgt.
 Pepper.
 Regarding the song's message, MacDonald writes:

 During the materialistic Eighties, this song's title was the butt of cynics, there being, obviously, any number of additional things needed to sustain life on earth.
 It should, perhaps, be pointed out that this record was not conceived as a blueprint for a successful career.
 "All you need is love" is a transcendental statement, as true on its level as the principle of investment on the level of the stock exchange.
 In the idealistic perspective of 1967 – the polar opposite of 1987 – its title makes perfect sense.

 Writing in 1988, author and critic Tim Riley identified the track's "internal contradictions (positivisms expressed with negatives)" and "bloated self-confidence ('it's easy')" as qualities that rendered it as "the naive answer to 'A Day in the Life'".
 By contrast, Mark Hertsgaard considers "All You Need Is Love" to be among the Beatles' finest songs and one of the few highlights among their recordings from the Magical Mystery Tour–Yellow Submarine era.
-In his opinion, Lennon's detractors fail to discern between "shallow and utopian" when ridiculing the song as socially irrelevant, and he adds: "one may as well complain that Martin Luther King was a poor singer as criticize Lennon on fine points of political strategy; his role was the Poet, not the Political Organizer."
+In his opinion, Lennon's detractors fail to discern between "shallow and utopian" when ridiculing the song as socially irrelevant, and he adds: "one may as well complain that Martin Luther King was a poor singer as [how they] criticize Lennon on fine points of political strategy; his role was the Poet, not the Political Organizer."
 (Note: For his part, Lennon said in a 1971 interview: "I think if you get down to basics, whatever the problem is, it's usually to do with love.
 So I think 'All You Need Is Love' is a true statement ...
 It doesn't mean that all you have to do is put on a phoney smile or wear a flower dress and it's gonna be alright ...
 I'm talking about real love ...
 Love is appreciation of other people and allowing them to be.
 Love is allowing somebody to be themselves, and that's what we do need.")

-Writing in 2017, Ludovic Hunter-Tilney of the Financial Times said that the song "appears hopelessly naïve 50 years on" yet its espousal of global connectedness had become increasingly relevant.
+Writing in 2017, Ludovic Hunter-Tilney of the Financial Times said that the song "appears hopelessly naïve 50 years on," yet its espousal of global connectedness had become increasingly relevant.
 In his view, through Our World, "'All You Need Is Love' marked a new chapter in the world's colonisation by telecommunications", and its message inspired the sentiments behind "Love Trumps Hate", displayed on placards protesting Donald Trump's 2016 US presidential win, and the One Love Manchester benefit concert.